claranet/terraform-aws-ecs-container-instances/README.md

 # terraform-aws-ecs-container-instances

 This module is used to create an Auto Scaling Group of ECS container instances.
-It works with [terraform-aws-ecs-service-pipeline](https://github.com/claranet/terraform-aws-ecs-service-pipeline) for deploying ECS services [terraform-aws-asg-pipeline](https://github.com/claranet/terraform-aws-asg-pipeline) for deploying new AMIs.
+It works with [terraform-aws-ecs-service-pipeline](https://github.com/claranet/terraform-aws-ecs-service-pipeline) for deploying ECS services on top of these container instances, and [terraform-aws-asg-pipeline](https://github.com/claranet/terraform-aws-asg-pipeline) for deploying new AMIs to these container instances.

 ## Overview